robeats-player/Robeats-State-Protocol/README.md

 ### File transfer

-the FTP (https://tools.ietf.org/html/rfc959) protocol will be used for transfering the files between users.
+the File Transfer Protocol (https://tools.ietf.org/html/rfc959) will be used for transfering the files between users.

 ### The packets are as follows: